shagstrom/angular-validation-message/README.md

 Using [angular-translate](https://angular-translate.github.io/) to resolve error message.

 Tooltip and inline validation messages available.

 Using [Tooltipster](http://iamceege.github.io/tooltipster/) to display toolitp messages (other tooltip inplementations will be supported in the future).

+Inline messages template can be customized with:

+    validationMessagesSettingsProvider.setMessagesTemplate(...);

+Default messages template is:

+    <span ng-if="submitted" ng-repeat="message in messages" class="validation-message">{{message}}</span>

 Example: